pro-football-focus/pypff/README.md

 ```
 Make sure to use the URL and key that your are provided with.

-In order to retrieve all leagues available to you, run:
+In order to retrieve all competitions available to you, run:
 ```
-pff.get_leagues(url, key)
+pff.get_competitions(url, key)
 ```
-Or alternatively, request a specific league only:
+Or alternatively, request a specific competition only:
 ```
-pff.get_league(url, key, league_id)
+pff.get_competition(url, key, competition_id)
 ```
 In order to retrieve all teams available to you, run:
 ```